DevExpress/XAF-Blazor-Kubernetes-example/README.md

         type: Utilization
         averageUtilization: 50
 ```

-In this example, we can scale pod replicas from 1 (`minReplicas`) up to 20 (`maxReplicas`) according to the CPU utilization.
-Refer the [HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details) documentation to learn more.
+This example can scale pod replicas from 1 (`minReplicas`) up to 20 (`maxReplicas`) based on CPU utilization.
+Refer the [HPA documentation](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details) to learn more.

-### Running multi-container application with Docker compose
+### Use Docker Compose to run a multi-container application

-If you don't want to scale app automatically and set up Kubernetes, you may consider using Docker Compose tool.
+If you don't want to scale the app automatically and set up Kubernetes, consider **Docker Compose**.

 The `docker-compose.yml` file contains definitions for two containers.
-The first container uses `xafcontainerexample` image which was described previously.
-The second allows running MSSQL Server in another container and get access to it from the first one.
+The first uses the `xafcontainerexample` image described above.
+The second runs a Microsoft SQL Server and allows access to it from the first container.

 ```
 version: "3.9"